ECE 209: Circuits and Electronics Laboratory

 • Pre-lab assignments should be completed INDIVIDUALLY by EACH STUDENT.
 Pre-lab submissions are NOT group assignments.

 • The final exam will be a written test over theory discussed in the class.
-There is no hands-on laboratory component to the final exam.

 • Students are required to attend all labs.